-Add the 10 μl of denatured RNA to 10 μl of washed beads and incubate using a thermomixer at 25 °C for 20 minutes with 1,250 rpm agitation.

-Transfer the tube onto a magnetic rack and let the beads collect for 5 minutes (or until the supernatant is clear).
-Remove and discard the supernatant.
+- Add the 10 $\mu$ l of denatured RNA to 10 $\mu$ l of washed beads and incubate in a thermomixer at 25 °C for 20 minutes with 1,250 rpm agitation.
+ATTENTION: Do not cool samples excessively or place denatured RNA on ice.
+If no thermomixer is available, incubate in a thermocycler (with vortex & spin down) every 10 minutes. - Transfer the tube onto a magnetic rack and let the beads collect for 5 minutes (or until the supernatant is clear).
+Remove and discard the supernatant. - Remove the tube from the magnetic rack and add 100 μl Bead Wash Buffer (BW O).

-Remove the tube from the magnetic rack and add 100 μl Bead Wash Buffer (BW O).
-Resuspend the beads and mix well.
+Resuspend the magnetic beads and mix well.
 Incubate using a thermomixer at 25 °C for 5 minutes with 1,250 rpm agitation.
-Collect the beads by placing the tube onto a magnetic stand for 5 minutes or until the supernatant is completely clear.
-Remove and discard the supernatant.

-Repeat this washing step once (for a total of two washes).
+Collect the magnetic beads by placing the tube onto a magnetic stand for 5 minutes or until the supernatant is completely clear.
+Remove and - Repeat this washing step once (for a total of two washes).